SudhirVi/RESTful_client-server/README.md

 ### Objective

-Service Oriented Architecture created from scratch using the MVC design pattern.
+Service Oriented Architecture created from scratch using the MVC paradigm.

 The data is read from the Google Books API as database.